Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Methodology

-Furthermore, our recruitment methods focusing on Upwork and GitHub participants might introduce a sampling bias by excluding developers active on other platforms.
-We chose GitHub due to its popularity\footnote{According to the Tranco list~\cite{LePochat2019} generated on January 5, 2022, available at \url{https://tranco-list.eu/list/Q674}.} compared to other platforms like GitLab.
-Kaur et al.~\cite{conf/usenix/kaur22} compared different freelancer recruitment channels for studies with developers, and Upwork seems to be the best choice for our study.
-It offers recruitment for freelancers worldwide, allowing us to gather a more complete picture compared to country specific platforms.
-We provide details on the diversity of our sample in Section~\ref{sec:demographics}.
+Furthermore, focusing our recruitment on Upwork and GitHub participants might introduce a sampling bias by excluding developers active on other platforms.
+We chose GitHub due to its high popularity compared to other platforms like GitLab.
+Kaur et al.\ compared different freelancer recruitment channels for studies with developers~\cite{conf/usenix/kaur22}, and Upwork appears to be the best choice for our study.
+It offers recruitment for freelancers worldwide, allowing us to gather a more complete picture than country-specific platforms.
+Our demographics also reflect this diversity (Section~\ref{sec:demographics}).